Self Esteem Articles

 When you have difficulty seeing your self-worth, you may need to do some inner reflection and notice the things you like about you.
-Journalling is an excellent place to start and may help you see internalizing behavior patterns.
-A simple exercise is to write down three things about you that you love.
+Journaling is an excellent place to start and may help you see internalizing behavior patterns.
+A simple exercise is to write down three things about yourself that you love.
 You can also write down three things you’re good at doing.
 Seeing these items on paper will remind you that you have talents and abilities.
-Sometimes we forget the things we excel at, and we harp on what we have trouble with, and that’s why writing it down helps us to see the positive in ourselves.
+Sometimes we forget the things we excel at, and we focus on our deficiencies.
+That’s why writing it down helps us see the positive traits in ourselves.

 How Self-Esteem Develops

 Raising Your Self-Esteem

 Online counseling is an excellent place to explore issues regarding self-esteem.
 If you’re struggling with self-worth, talking to an online counselor can make a world of difference.
 They’ll help you observe who you are in an unbiased way and show you that it’s possible to love yourself.
 Loving yourself is about accepting yourself for who you are - both flaws and strengths.
 Developing greater self-esteem is possible if you’re willing, to be honest and challenge your negative thoughts.
 Search the network of counselors at BetterHelp to find one that suits your needs and can help you better understand who you are, develop your sense of self, and elevate your self-worth.